 Through a competitive selection process, Loading Docs selects ten short documentary proposals, which are then supported from development through to distribution.
 Working with local and international mentors, Loading Docs filmmakers expand their skills in a range of areas including story development, outreach, publicity and marketing and distribution.

 The documentaries are freely available to view and share online and are available to view and share from this website and on TVNZ.

 LOADING DOCS AND ITS BEGINNINGS

 Loading Docs first launched in May 2014 with a selection of three-minute documentaries that represent a diverse range of subjects and filmmaking styles.
 In its first year the groundbreaking initiative succeeded both in delivering high-quality documentary shorts to a wide audience across multiple platforms, and in providing filmmakers with a unique professional development opportunity.

-Loading Docs films have been viewed all over the world via the Loading Docs site and on TVNZ and featured on high profile sites such as Short of the Week, The Daily Mail, The Atlantic, Laughing Squid, The World’s Best Ever, Great Big Story, Gather & Hunt, The Spinoff, The Huffington Post Australia, National Geographic online and Film Shortage as well as achieving Staff Picks on Vimeo.
+Loading Docs films have been viewed all over the world via the Loading Docs site and on TVNZ and featured on high profile sites such as Short of the Week, The Daily Mail, The Atlantic, Laughing Squid, The World’s Best Ever, Great Big Story, Gather & Hunt, The Spinoff, The Huffington Post Australia, National Geographic online, Upworthy and Film Shortage as well as achieving Staff Picks on Vimeo.

 The success extended to broadcast in New Zealand on One News, Seven Sharp, the Sunday Programme, Te Karere, Te Kaea, as well as on the Māori Television Series Iti Pounamu and on the Rialto Channel.

 The documentary shorts have also been selected for film festivals such as The New Zealand International Film Festival, Show Me Shorts (NZ), Out Takes (NZ), ImagineNATIVE (Canada), South by South West, the Melbourne Film Festival,Boston International Film Festival, Sarasota Film Festival, New Zealand Short Film Festival (Aus), the 2015 Banff World Tour (US), FIFO (Tahiti) and screening on Air New Zealand in-flight.